 Master's programme structure

-The master's programme runs for a duration of two years.
+The master's programme runs for a duration of two years, leading to a Master of Science (MSc) degree.
 During each year, students can earn 60 credits (ECTS) and complete the programme by accumulating a total of 120 credits.
 Credits are earned by completing courses where each course is usually 7.5 credits.
 The programme consists of compulsory courses and elective courses.

 Compulsory courses year 1